buddycloud/buddycloud.com/slate/source/includes/_search.md

 ???
 ```

-This enables searching for new posts.
 New posts are crawled and should show up in search results after a few minutes.
+This will return public posts.

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/????`